MarcFacerias/ColaborativeMPC-/planner/readme.md

     scripts: standalone scripts
-        config_files -> folders with the configuration used in the experiments data -> files saved from the standalone experiments
+        config_files -> folders with the configuration used in the experiments data -> files saved from the standalone experiments *.py -> scripts to either test the algorithms o do some specific task